LBeghini/EmailSender.py/README.md

 ## About

-This project implements the communication between a Client SMTP to a Server SMTP to send an email.
+This project implements the communication between a Client SMTP to a Server SMTP to send an email using sockets.

 ## Technologies